Green Tea Culture

 Sencha, Japan's everyday green tea, brewed in a traditional side-handled kyūsu.

-Flavor & brew in one line: Clear, refreshing, lightly bitter with a clean finish — brew at 70–80°C for about 1 minute.
+Flavor & brew in one line: Clear, refreshing, and lightly bitter with a clean finish — brew at 70–80°C for about 1 minute.

 Pairs with: Everyday meals, rice balls, light sweets.